• Free Tours

 Created by the great Domènech i Montaner, the design took into account all the discoveries made in health care during the 19th and 20th centuries.

-It has lots of light, spaced out dorms, therapeutic gardens and beautifully decorated features throughout.
+It has lots of light, spaced-out dorms, therapeutic gardens and beautifully decorated features throughout.

 Sant Pau is still a functioning hospital but in 2009 built more modern facilities for patients close by.

-For me, it is just too gorgeously decorated to actually be an infirmary.
+For me, it is just too gorgeously decorated actually to be an infirmary.

 MY LOCAL TIP: Their sightseeing timetable is a little irregular so always check their website for times to visit.